 In Ethan of Athos, Terrance brings his wife's corpse to the best scientists money can buy and asks them to revive her.
 They can't, but offer to create a clone identical to Janine in looks, personality, and mannerisms — perhaps even with a few improvements.
 Terrance declines, but he does have the scientists splice her DNA into donor ovaries so that he can have thousands or millions of Janine's babies.

-Averted with prejudice in the same series's Mirror Dance, by both Miles's and his mother Cordelia's emphatic refusal to treat Miles's clone Mark as anything but Miles' brother.
+Averted with prejudice in Mirror Dance, by both Miles's and his mother Cordelia's emphatic refusal to treat Miles's clone Mark as anything but Miles's brother.
 One of the reasons for this is that in the setting, most civilized societies with cloning technology treat a clone as legally either the child of the person who originally commissioned its creation, or the sibling of the clone's genetic progenitor.

 In Forever Amber, the heroine Amber marries the creepy, elderly Earl of Radclyffe.
 It turns out he's attracted to her because of her resemblance to his long-lost love, Judith, and even has Amber wear Judith's wedding gown.
 Neither Radclyffe nor Amber realize that Judith was Amber's mother.

 In Double Identity, Bethany was cloned from her parents' deceased daughter Elizabeth.

 Discussed and finally subverted in Shaman of the Undead.
 Redhead suspects and outright accuses Brittle of treating Ida as new Lena Wolf, The Lost Lenore, but he disagrees, stating that they are different and it would be unfair to Ida.